aaron-peloquin/tabletop-combat-simulator/README.md

 # Overview of Tabletop Combat Simulator
 Allows a user to create a number of creature objects.
-Creature objects can be added to “Team A” and/or “Team B”.
-The user may then simulate combat between Team A and Team B.
+Creature objects can be added to **Team A** or **Team B**.
+The user may then simulate tabletop combat between Team A and Team B, rolling attacks and damage at random.

 # Redux spec
 ## Creatures